tomdesair/tus-java-server/README.md

 For now this library only provides filesystem based storage and locking options.
 You can however provide your own implementation of a `UploadStorageService` and `UploadLockingService` using the methods `withUploadStorageService(UploadStorageService)` and `withUploadLockingService(UploadLockingService)` in order to support different types of upload storage.

 ### 2. Processing an upload
-To process an upload request you have to pass the current `javax.servlet.http.HttpServletRequest` and `javax.servlet.http.HttpServletResponse` objects to the `me.desair.tus.server.TusFileUploadService.process()` method.
+To process an upload request you have to pass the current `jakarta.servlet.http.HttpServletRequest` and `jakarta.servlet.http.HttpServletResponse` objects to the `me.desair.tus.server.TusFileUploadService.process()` method.
 Typical places were you can do this are inside Servlets, Filters or REST API Controllers (see [examples](#quick-start-and-examples)).

 Optionally you can also pass a `String ownerKey` parameter.
 The `ownerKey` can be used to have a hard separation between uploads of different users, groups or tenants in a multi-tenant setup.
 Examples of `ownerKey` values are user ID's, group names, client ID's...